cmp-202/ssh2shell/README.md

 *Methods*
 * .constructor(sshObj) requires a host object as defined above. `SSH = new SSH2Shell(host);`

-* .connect() Is the main function to establish the connection and handle data events from the server which triggers the rest of the process.
+* .connect(callback(sessionText){}) Is the main function to establish the connection and handle data events from the server which triggers the rest of the process.
+It take in an optional callback funtion that receives the full session text as its parameter.

 * .emit("eventName", function, parms,... ).
 Raises the event based on the name in the first string and takes input parameters based on the handler function definition.